For Carolina Students

 Undergraduate Public-Serving Arts (PSA) Grant

 The Creative Futures initiative at Carolina Performing Arts includes a competitive grant program for UNC undergraduate student public service arts projects.
-Application deadline extended: closing February 26, 2021.
+Applications closed February 26, 2021.

 Sign up here for grant updates and alerts about information sessions.